 This post may contain affiliate links.
 Please read our disclosure policy.

-• Flavor: Rich, creamy, and packed with tons of fresh, bold dill pickle flavor.
+• Flavor: Rich, creamy, and packed with bold dill pickle flavor.

-• Prep Note: Make this dip up to 2 days ahead so it’s extra cold and the flavors have more time to develop.
+• Prep Note: This dip gets better with time, so chill it at least 30 minutes ahead, or up to 2 days ahead.
+This gives the flavors more time to develop.

 • Serving Suggestions: Dill pickle dip is a veggie lover’s go-to with fresh cucumbers, carrots, and celery.
-It is also delicious with pretzels and chips!
+It is also delicious with pretzels, crackers, and chips!

 • Cream Cheese: Use a block of full-fat cream cheese for the best results.
 Spreadable cream cheese will work, but the dip may not be as thick.

-• Pickles: Dill pickles add flavor and crunch.
-Use your favorite brand or flavor of dill pickles, or even homemade pickles.
-Finely chop them to ensure pickles in every bite!
+• Pickles: Crunchy dill pickles (not sweet) give the best crunch.
+Use your favorite brand and flavor of dill pickles.
+Just finely chop them to ensure pickles in every bite!

 Variations & Quick Tips

-• Add garlic powder, cheddar cheese, or a sprinkle of bacon on top.
+• Add-Ins: Add garlic powder, cheddar cheese, or a sprinkle of bacon bits on top.

-• Serve it as a dip for potato chips, pita chips, fresh veggies, or zucchini rounds.
+• Ways to Use: Dill pickle dip is an amazing spread on salmon burgers or sandwiches.
+Or serve it as a dip for potato chips, pita chips, fresh veggies, or zucchini rounds.

 Need a Quick Dip?